dkeenan7/LyteFyba/PCB/Readme.txt

 Panelisation Procedure
 ======================
 Copy or Save As the .pcb file to a suitable name
-Zoom out; leave room below; ensure all layers are visible Frame select the whole BMU including the squiggle-join cutouts above Deselect board outline by Ctrl-Shift-click; copy; paste When the Paste Net dialog comes up, select All No
+Zoom out; leave room below;
+Ensure all layers are visible
+Frame select the whole BMU including the squiggle-join cutouts above Deselect board outline by Ctrl-Shift-click; copy; paste When the Paste Net dialog comes up, select All No